mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 Vossoughi's [-@vossoughi_making_2016] critique of constructionism from a socio-cultural and egalitarian perspective highlights this absence of _intentional forms of pedagogy_.
 She attributes this gap to a focus on tools rather than on sociocultural contexts and the development of social relationships as part of the making process.

 An exception is the promotion of design cycles and a design thinking approach advanced by Resnick.
 A later section addresses this in more detail.

+#### Project-based rather than instruction-based towards the goal of fluency - Encompassing Computational Thinking dimensions?

+- The role of projects.
+- The promotion of design cycles by Resnick.
+- The end goal of varied forms of fluency

+THE FOLLOWING SECTION NEEDS REWORKING

+- move some to the intro chapter -

+#### Explicit teaching of computational thinking - RENAME ?

+INTRO?
+The promotion of computational thinking (CT) has been a key factor in the development of the UK's computing curriculum.
+However, the claims of early advocates that CT skills could be applied widely in subjects beyond computing are now advanced more cautiously to avoid the danger of over-promising [@tedre_long_2016].

+PERHAPS BUT LEAD WITH PAPERT AND TURKLE?
+We can use the distinction between concrete and abstract to examine the differences between two popular interpretations of computational thinking (CT).

+The first is an influential take from Jeanette Wing.
+"The most important and high-level thought process in computational thinking is the abstraction process.
+Abstraction is used in defining patterns, generalizing from instan#ces, and parameterization" [@wing2011research].
+Many learning resources designed to support the computing curriculum present this principle as four key pillars of CT: decomposition, pattern recognition, abstraction and algorithmic thinking [@bbc_bitesize_introduction_nodate].
+The essence here is to deal with concepts and principles as abstract and separate from the context of coding.

+Another widely used definition of CT by Brennan and Resnick [-@brennan_new_2012] was developed in response to a thought experiment "How do we describe what Tim, Shannon, and Renita are learning as they participate as designers of interactive media with Scratch?".
+The researchers took a grounded / situated approach to mapping the potential learning dimensions of students designing and coding collaborative, creative computing projects.
+The resulting map they created includes computational concepts, computational practices and computational perspectives.

+This interpretation of CT, based on observation of learners in action, is more accessible to teachers and learners as they can more easily recognise their own practice than in the more abstract interpretations of CT.
+To give a specific example, rather than decomposition, the applied framework outlines taking an iterative, incremental approach to problem solving and arranging code in modules.

+This broader, process driven definition of CT has been used and adapted by many organisations seeking to support the new computing curiculum may be familiar from websites, posters and other supporting material created by groups like Barefoot computing.
+Lye's extensive review of teaching Computational Thinking [@lye_review_2014] used Resnick and Brennan's definition as the basis for the review, which points to the widespread use of this more applied approach.
+The wider definition of CT here assumes an environment where learners are engaged in the collaborative coding of a computing project.
+The review above and the influential framework used by Computing at School [@csizmadia_computational_2015-1]  have included elements of this applied framework as well as other more abstract CT concepts.

+#### Studies exploring CT as an pedagogical framework to support learning computer coding (INCREASE ANALYSIS OF ABSTRACT CONCRETE)

+The term abstraction has varied interpretation even within the field of computer science education [@hazzan_reducing_2002].
+Papert and Turkle's [-@papert_epistemological_1990] encourage a of diversity in approaches to teaching coding beyond a formal, abstract approach "that emphasizes control and through structure and planning".
+Their celebration of concrete coding approaches, including the use of tangible physical and digital objects, and more piecemeal, bricolage approach has influenced the design of popular educational programming software and pedagogy through the constructionist school and maker movements (as explored in the literature review).
+In a challenge to this article Wilensky [-@wilensky1991abstract] questions the nature of abstract in this context arguing that all objects and concepts are abstract until familiarity makes them more concrete to the user.

+Tedre and Denning's [-@tedre_long_2016] review of CT cautions against a too narrow definition of CT that highlights formal abstractions as represented by Wing's take on CT [-@wing_computational_2008].
+This is not to argue that Wing's approach to CT is without technical merit [@lodi_computational_2021], rather that its adoption by educational bodies like CAS in the UK and similar bodies internationally has risks.
+The inclusion of formal CT frameworks in curriculum and formal testing has provoked mechanistic teaching of decontextualised concepts via formal teaching methods to the detriment of hands-on exploration and creation of personally meaningful projects [@resnick_coding_2020].

 <!--
 In their review and a critique constructionist approaches to game making, Thumlert et al agree with the potential of a constructionist approach to develop 21st century skills, -->